1989 South Florida television affiliation switch: CBS acquires WCIX

 Three days after Stringer's interview with the News, CBS finally agreed to acquire WCIX for $59 million on August 8, 1988, a price far below TVX's $90 million valuation of the station two years earlier.
 Concurrent with this purchase, the network announced that WPEC would also switch affiliations from ABC to CBS at the same time as WCIX, effectively conceding WCIX's multiple technical disadvantages in the Miami market.
 CBS's purchase of WCIX meant that WSVN would become an independent station at the end of 1988; several Wall Street analysts estimated WSVN's market value dropped by as much as $200 million, with one analyst suggesting the station now had one-third of the cash flow it had while an NBC affiliate.
-In response, Ansin immediately announced WSVN's news operations would not be contracted and even expanded.
+In response, Ansin immediately announced WSVN's news operations would not be contracted but would instead be expanded.

 Steve Sonsky of the Miami Herald, critical of Ansin's prior legal battles and continued defiance, wrote:

 They're not going to become one of those independents that just runs back-to-back sitcom reruns... but that's the way all indie stations operate—because they've found that without the big original network programming as lead-ins and lead-outs, you just can't compete on the same level.
 His ratings have to drop.
 And so his revenues will drop.
 It's a mystery how he'll continue to pay for the news staff necessary to do three hours a night of local news, and how he'll keep his best newsroom talent.
 If he pulls it off he'll set the industry on its ear.
 But somehow you get the feeling that maybe, once again, Ed Ansin just might be fooling himself.